Richke2005/aplicativo-android/README.md

 ## Usage

 1. **Creating a Task:**
-   - Tap the "+" button to open the task creation form.- Enter the task name, description, and due date.
+   - Tap the "+" button to open the task creation form.
+   - Enter the task name, description, and due date.
    - Tap "Save" to create the task.

 2. **Viewing Tasks:**